An oxalate free eating approach that may end aches, inflammation and sharp pains, especially in joints!oxalates – spinach

 peas and legumes (but high in lectins)

 butter, organic vegetable oils (but not sesame oil)

 wine and spirits

 WHAT TO AVOID… when it’s over-the-top serious

-tea, coffee, chocolate, cacao, beans, nuts, seeds, grains, spinach, Swiss chard, beets and sweet potatoes and peanuts,
+tea, coffee, chocolate, cacao, beans, almonds, some grains, spinach, Swiss chard, beets and sweet potatoes and peanuts,

 almonds, almond flour, walnuts and pecans

 beans: baked beans, kidney and garbanzo beans, pinto and black beans and green/lima beans

 fruit juice of medium to high-oxalate fruits such as cranberry and orange